The Hunger Games (2-Disc DVD + Digital Copy)

 Actors: Jennifer Lawrence, Josh Hutcherson, Liam Hemsworth, Woody Harrelson, Elizabeth Banks

-Format: AC-3, Closed-captioned, Color, Dolby, NTSC, Subtitled, Widescreen
+Format: Multiple Formats, AC-3, Closed-captioned, Color, Dolby, NTSC, Subtitled, Widescreen

-Languages: English (Subtitled), Spanish (Subtitled), English (Original Language)
+Languages: English (Subtitled), Spanish (Subtitled), English (Dubbed), English (Original Language), English (Unknown)

 Rating: PG-13 (Parental Guidance Suggested)